insel-maz/daily-sungrow/README.md

 # daily-sungrow

 This script lets you download your past daily reports from iSolarCloud (a product of Sungrow).
+It saves the daily data as CSV files, analogous to the manual download from iSolarCloud.
+We have added some extra columns.

-For this to achieve it uses [GoSungrow](https://github.com/MickMake/GoSungrow) to retrieve the data from iSolarCloud.
+For this to achieve the script uses [GoSungrow](https://github.com/MickMake/GoSungrow) to retrieve the data from iSolarCloud.

 ## Install Node.js